aspilchen/bm-rtos-uart/README.md

+# CMPT 433: Embedde Systems
+Project to gain an understanding of how to work with an RTOS.

 ## Lightbouncer
 RTOS LED display creating a "bouncing" effect with the lights.
 User can control LED bounce speeds using a joystick, or through a serial port console using a UART.